-The mathematical problem described in the previous sections could in principle be solved for a whole year split into time steps, but with all likelihood the problem would become extremely demanding in computational terms when
+The mathematical problem described in the previous sections could in principle be solved for a whole year split into time steps, but with all likelihood the problem would become extremely demanding in computational terms when attempting to solve the model with a realistically sized dataset.
+Therefore, the problem is split into smaller optimization problems that are run recursively throughout the year.

-The following figure shows an example of such approach, in which the optimization horizon is one day, with a lookahead (or overlap) period of one day.
+The following figure shows an example of such approach, in which the optimization horizon is two days, including a look-ahead (or overlap) period of one day.
 The initial values of the optimization for day j are the final values of the optimization of the previous day.
 The look-ahead period is modelled to avoid issues related to the end of the optimization period such as emptying the hydro reservoirs, or starting low-cost but non-flexible power plants.
 In this case, the optimization is performed over 48 hours, but only the first 24 hours are conserved.